What 501(c)(3) Charities need to know about Form 990 Filing?

 You can acquire 501(c)(3) tax exemption by filing IRS Form 1023.
 There are two key requirements for an organization to be exempt from federal income tax under section 501(c)(3).
 A 501(c)(3) organization must be organized as a corporation, trust, or an unincorporated association, with its organization document defining the organization's purpose(s).
-The organization must also permanently dedicate its assets to exempt purposes, and operated to further one or more of the exempt purposes stated in its organization document.
+The organization must also permanently dedicate its assets to exempt purposes, and operate to further one or more of the exempt purposes stated in its organization document.

-What are the requirements for exemption?
+6. What are the requirements for exemption?

 In order to be tax-exempt under section 501(c)(3) of the Internal Revenue Code, an organization needs to be organized and operated for exempt purposes exclusively.
 None of the organization's earnings may inure to any private shareholder or individual.
-Additionally, the organizations may not act for and as a political organization to influence legislation as a part of its funcitoning activities.
+Additionally, the organizations may not act for and as a political organization to influence legislation as a part of its functioning activities.

-What is power of attorney?
+7. What is the power of attorney?

 According to the IRS, if your organization is represented by a third party, you need to file a power of attorney authorizing the individual to represent your organization.
 Form 2848, Power of Attorney and Declaration of Representative, should be used for this purpose.
 If you want the third party to be able to receive information about your case, but not to represent you, use Form 8821, Tax Information Authorization, instead of Form 2848.

-What is the unrelated business income tax?
+8. What is the unrelated business income tax?

 A charitable organization needs to be approved by the IRS under section 501(c)(3) to file the Form 990 series.
 An organization has to file Form 1023 with the IRS for it to be eligible for the tax-exempt status.
 The organization has to be operated exclusively for its tax-exempt purposes.